IIT-RaaS/Illinois-Tech-Relationships-as-a-Service/README.md

 * added setRequireLogin(false) for matching (like/dislike) forms
 * added debugging (console.log) statements
 * created privacy policy and added to sign-up form
+##### Changes Since v2.0:
+* fixed submitted info for wrong candidate bug ⇒ this would occur when user doesn't fill out information for a preceding candidate
+  * fix: calculated proper index to read from candidates sheet using ItemResponse.getItem().getIndex()-2/2
 ##### Potential Bugs:
 * two users submit likes/dislikes for each other within 10 seconds ⇒ two triggers might simultaneously modify same spreadsheet
   * note: this is a theoretical error, and in all the tests I conducted, submitting the two forms simultaneously functioned as intended